 The second phase of the error recovery mechanism is activated when the first phase is not successful.
 This phase implements scope recovery, i.e., forces the closing one or more scope opening symbols by inserting appropriate sequences of closing symbols.
 The set of scope opening symbols and their corresponding scope closing symbols is language dependent and must be defered for each language.

 In this strategy, suppose that the programmer made a mistake by forgetting one or more scope closing symbols, which must now be inserted.
 The closing of one or more scopes is done in the following way: in the first place, the set of possible scope closing symbols is determined for each scope opening symbol in the PE stack.
 Each one of this closing symbol is a candidate for correction.
 The parser rejects a candidate if it cannot advance over it.
 On the other hand, if the parser advances at least a minimum distance, (MINCHECK), the closing symbol can be used to correct the text.
 If the parser advances only over the candidate, then it must recursively try to close the next scope opening symbol present down in the stack.
 This process is repeated until there are no more scope closing symbols to the given opening symbol.
-For example, Figure 4 shows the message produced by this strategy of error recovery mechanism.
+For instance, for the small piece of program in Figure 4, the error recovery mechanism produces, for this strategy, the messages shown.

+R: procedure(i : integer)

 16

-R: procedure(i : integer)

 17

 b: integer

 18

 begin

+19

 i := i + 1;

-19

 b := 1

 20

+21

+22

-22 begin
+begin

+|

 Symbol "end" inserted just before line 22

 to close symbol "begin" on line 18

 Figure 4

+'''